 THE CANADIAN ROCKIES present to the mountain climber one of the most extensive and interesting fields of any easily accessible ranges of the world.
-Noted climbers make their way thither from all parts of the world.
-But let not the novice be daunted; there are easy climbs aplenty for him to graduate from-on some, indeed, he (or she, in fact) can ride or walk good trails almost to the summit, while on others a short scramble will bring him to his gaol.
+Not without good cause has the whole region been described as "fifty Switzerlands in one" and not region been described as "fifty Switzerlands in one" and not without good reason do noted climbers make their way thither from all parts of the world.
+In the splendid variety of climbs which the Rockies offer lies half their attraction for the climber.
+The most accomplished alpinist will find a plethora of peaks which will tax his skill to the utmost and provide a maximum of thrills.
+But let not the novice be daunted.
+There are easy climbs aplenty from which he may graduate-on some, indeed, he (or she, in fact) can ride or walk along good trails almost to the summit, while on others a short scramble will bring him to his good.